"Ambassador, with these Rocher, you're really spoiling us!"

 - Apple takes this approach with their OS X line of laptops and desktops and their iOS line of mobile devices.

-- Skymall.
+- SkyMall.
 If you've flown on an airplane often enough, you've probably seen the magazines somewhere.
-They're generally more about newish stuff (that's still really expensive).
+They've been generally more about newish stuff (that's still really expensive).
+Have been, because they've since filed for bankruptcy and are unlikely to find a rescuer.

 - As for appealing for hardcore fans, the home video market in Japan, which is largely a form of Conspicuous Consumption.
 Collectors will brag to each other about how much they've spent in those DVDs and Blu-Rays (among other things—some membership clubs cost tens of thousands of yen per year and consist solely of newsletters; the money spent is seen as an act of dedication to the franchise).
 This backfired big time for Bandai Visual when the studio tried to use the same strategy for western markets, unaware that such a market in the west is too small to turn a profit with.